 The California Department of Health Care Services (DHCS) is committed to addressing the opioid crisis.

-Through DHCS’s Opioid Response efforts, we invest in prevention, harm reduction, treatment, and recovery efforts.
+Through DHCS’s Opioid Response efforts, we invest in overdose prevention and response, treatment, and recovery efforts.

 DHCS Opioid Response focuses on three goals: